devehoper/feigniter/README.md

 # About
 **
 Feigniter its mean to simplify the fron-end development, using mvc pattern and avoid dependencies issues.
-By default Feigniter uses Jquery, Jquery UI, bootstrap, fontawesome.
+By default Feigniter uses Jquery, Jquery UI, bootstrap, fontawesome, DataTables 2.2.2.
 **

 # Mission